Lynching of Jo Reed: Lynching

-Jo Reed, an African-American man, was apprehended in Clarksville, Tennessee, by Robert Frazier, a police officer, on suspicion of domestic violence.
-Frazier tried to arrest Reed and take him to the "work-house", but Reed shot Frazier in the chest.
+On April 30, 1875 Robert Frazier, a police officer, attempted to arrest Jo Reed, an African-American man, in his Nashville home on suspicion of domestic violence.
+Frazier intended to take Reed to the workhouse but Reed told him he would not go, and shortly afterwards shot Frazier in the chest.
 Frazier died and Reed ran away, but he was arrested shortly after in Davidson County.

 Reed was taken to the Davidson County Jail.
 Unidentified individuals in town began calling for his lynching.
 At 4PM on April 30, 1875, Tennessee Governor James D. Porter and Nashville Mayor Morton Boyte Howell met at the Maxwell House Hotel, where they asked Sheriff E. D. Whitworth and Deputy-Sheriff Wilkinson to add a guard in front of Reed's cell.
 The officers were unable or unwilling to find a guard to do it.

 At dusk on April 30, a white mob rallied outside the jail, and police officers stood in front of the crowd.
 The mayor asked the mob to leave, but 25 unmasked men entered the jail and dragged Reed out of his cell.
 They put a noose around his neck, took him to a suspension bridge, and hanged him there.
 The rope broke and mob members shot at Reed, but he jumped into the river and escaped.
 Reed survived, returning to his house, where he saw a physician.
 He quickly left Nashville, and was believed to be going west, possibly to Kansas.

 The Nashville City Council condemned the lynching, as did reporting by the Memphis Daily Appeal.
 On July 13, 1875, John W. Luster and Dan Gilmore were arrested for breaking into the jail.
 Luster admitted he was outside the jail, but he denied going in.